A law of large numbers for predicting several steps ahead: Introduction

 \section{Introduction}

-The usual martingale statements of limit theorem of probability theory involve one-step-ahead averages $\E(Y_n\mid\FFF_{n-1})$, where $Y_n$ is an adapted sequence for a filtration $(\FFF_n)$.
+The usual martingale statements of limit theorems of probability theory involve one-step-ahead averages $\E(Y_n\mid\FFF_{n-1})$, where $Y_n$ is an adapted sequence for a filtration $(\FFF_n)$.
 A typical law of large numbers says that, under some conditions (such as $Y_n$ being uniformly bounded),

-with high probability, provided $N$ is large enough.
+with high probability, provided $N$ is large enough (see, e.g., \cite[Corollary~2 in Section~7.3]{Shiryaev:2019}).
 This property may be expressed by saying that the one-step-ahead forecasts $\E(Y_n\mid\FFF_{n-1})$ for $Y_n$ are asymptotically unbiased.
-It is easy to see that \eqref{eq:unbiased} continues to hold for predicting $K$ steps ahead when $K$ is a small constant:
+It is easy to see that \eqref{eq:unbiased} continues to hold for predicting $K$ steps ahead when $K$ is a small constant (while $N$ is large):

 The question asked in this note is how large $K$ can be in order to have \eqref{eq:unbiased-K} with high probability for uniformly bounded $Y_n$.
 A crude answer is that, for uniformly bounded $Y_n$, it can be of the order $o(N)$ but no more in general.